Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Orbifold Hirzebruch-Riemann-Roch

-\subsection{Orbifold Chern Character and Orbifold Todd Class}
+\subsection{Orbifold Chern character and orbifold Todd class}

-In this section we define orbifold Chern characters and orbifold Todd classes of coherent sheaves on a connected separated smooth quotient stack.
-They are inputs in the orbifold HRR formula for connected proper smooth quotient stacks in the next section.
+In this section we define orbifold Chern characters and orbifold Todd classes of coherent sheaves on a connected separated smooth quotient DM stack.

-We first review the Chow ring of a separated smooth quotient stack following \cite{edidin1998equivariant}. \begin{defn-prop} Let $ \cX = [X/G] $ be a quotient stack over $ \CC $.
+We first review the Chow ring of a separated smooth quotient DM stack following \cite{edidin1998equivariant}. \begin{defn-prop} Let $ \cX = [X/G] $ be a quotient stack.
 For each integer $ i \geq 0, $ the $ i $-th \tb{Chow group} of $ \cX $ is defined by

 where $ U $ is an open subscheme of codimension $ > i $ in an affine space $ \CC^n $ with a linear $ G $-action such that it restricts to a free $ G $-action on $ U $.
 The definition of $ A^i(\cX) $ is independent of the choice of $ n, $ the $ G $-action on $ \CC^n $ and the open subscheme $ U. $ If $ \cX $ is a smooth quotient stack, then there is an intersection product